swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   /// This is why `isLessThanOrEqual(to:)` is a separate implementation hook
   /// in the protocol.
   ///
   /// Note that this predicate does not impose a total order.
-The `totalOrder`
+The
-  /// predicate provides a refinement satisfying that criteria.
+  /// `isTotallyOrdered` predicate refines the relation so that all values are
+  /// totally ordered.
   @warn_unused_result
   func isLessThanOrEqual(to other: Self) -> Bool